Smartphone Detox: How To Power Down In A Wired World

 "There's no FOMO — fear of missing out — or seeing what my friends are doing," Odessa says.
 "It's a family day."

 The teen says the perspective she gains from the digital power-down carries over into the rest of the week.
-For instance, she thinks about using social media differently.
+For instance, she thinks differently about social media.
 She realizes the social-media feeds often make other people's lives appear more exciting or glamorous.

 "If you're sitting at home scrolling, you're not having that glamorous experience," she says.
 "So it feels a little discouraging."